farid809/CarND-Behavioral-Cloning-P3/README.md

 python drive.py model.h5
 ```

-#### 3. Submission code is usable and readable
+#### 3. How to use submitted code

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ## Data Collection

-My data collection approach consist of the following :
+Provided below is the strategy I've followed to collect training data.
 * Five laps driving smoothly centered in track1 (CW)
 * Five laps driving centered in track1 (CCW)
 * Two laps of recovery driving from the sides
 * Two laps focusing on driving smoothly around curves
+* Five laps driving centered in track2

 ## Model Architecture and Training Strategy

 ### 1. Model Architecture

+The initial model I used  based on nVidia model which consisted of lambda normalization layer followed by 5 convulutional layer followed by 4 fully connected layers.
+The model also includes RELU layers to introduce nonlinearity.
+The data is normalized in the model using a Keras lambda layer.
+I attempted to train this model and tune different hyperparameters  However the model didn't generalize enough to drive centered on track 1.

-My model Final model is based on nVidiaconsists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My Final model is based on nVidia model and consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

 ### 2. Overfitting